Transient receptor potential channel: TRPP

 TRPP, P for "polycistin", is named for polycystic kidney disease, which is associated with these channels.
-These channels are also referred to as PKD (polycistic kindey disease) ion channels.
+These channels are also referred to as PKD (polycistic kidney disease) ion channels.

 PKD2-like genes (examples include TRPP2, TRPP3, and TRPP5) encode canonical TRP channels.
 PKD1-like genes encode much larger proteins with 11 transmembrane segments, which do not have all the features of other TRP channels.
 However, 6 of the transmebrane segments of PKD1-like proteins have substantial sequence homology with TRP channels, indicating they may simply have diversified greatly from other closely related proteins.

 Insects have a third sub-family of TRPP, called brividos, which participate in cold sensing.

 TRPS

 TRPS, S for Soromelastatin, was named as it forms a sister group to TRPM.
 TRPS is broadly present in animals, but notably absent in vertebrates and insects (among others).
 TRPS has not yet been well described functionally, though it is known that the C. elegans TRPS, known as CED-11, is a calcium channel which participates in apoptosis.